What to Do After a Car Accident Checklist

 Clients are typically unsure of what to do if they get into a car accident.
-If you do get into an accident and are injured, mistakes along the way can make it difficult for a lawyer to help get you the justice you deserve.
+If you do get into an accident and are injured, mistakes along the way can make it difficult for a car accident lawyer to help get you the justice you deserve.
 Here are some helpful tips to make it clear what you should and shouldn’t do if you get into a car accident.

 Gather information about each person involved in the accident.
 Get each person’s name, address, phone numbers, driver’s license number and date of birth.
 Notate the description of each person, i.e. what they are wearing, approximate height, weight, etc. If a party refuses to cooperate, then wait for the police to arrive.
 If the other party attempts to leave the scene, record their vehicle’s license plate number, i.e. write it down or take a photograph of the plate on your camera or cell phone.
 You may also use a voice recorder on your cell phone to gather this information.